mrismanaziz/Reforestation/README.md

-## What does a female snake use for support?
-A co-Bra!
+## A cannibal is someone who is fed up with people.